 With so many different factors affecting an intern’s status as an employee/non-employee and the various means of calculating lost wages in an intern’s workers’ comp claim, the lawyers working for the employer’s insurance company can use complex logic and confusing strategies to dispute/deny your claim.

-These attorneys know that the average person has nowhere near the level of expertise that they do and is no match for them when it comes to negotiation, especially if that person is recovering from work-related injuries and possibly in pain and/or on medication.
-They also know you’re unlikely to appeal the case to the SCWCC, Court of Appeals, or Supreme Court without legal representation.
-Having an experienced workers’ comp attorney on your side, however, levels the playing field.
-Your lawyer:
+These attorneys know that the average person is unlikely to posses their level of knowledge that they do and is no match for them when it comes to negotiation, especially if that person is recovering from work-related injuries and possibly in pain and/or on medication.
+They also know you may be unlikely to appeal the case to the SCWCC, Court of Appeals, or Supreme Court without legal representation.
+Having an experienced workers’ comp attorney on your side, however, can level the playing field and provide valuable knowledge.

 Have You Been Injured On The Job?